Idank96/Assembler-Project-in-C/README.md

 # Assembler with Two Passes
 This is a simple assembler with two passes.
 It processes input assembly code files, performs two passes, and generates executable files.
 The assembler uses linked lists for symbol table and memory image data structures.
 It is designed to handle errors and provide meaningful error messages.

-## Usage
-To use this assembler, follow these steps:

-1. Clone the repository or download the code files.
-2. Compile the code using your preferred C compiler (e.g., GCC).
-3. Execute the assembler with the input assembly file(s) as arguments.

 ## Functionality
 The assembler performs the following tasks in each pass: